-Claim a statement of opinion about a debatable topic Support reasons and evidence that back up a claim Reasons statements that explain why the audience should accept/agree with the claimEvidence facts, statistics, quotations, examples, or expert opinions that support each reason
+Claim a statement of opinion about a debatable topic Support reasons and evidence that back up a claim Evidence facts, statistics, quotations, examples, or expert opinions that support each reasonReasons statements that explain why the audience should accept/agree with the claim

 Sound Reasoning is based on relevant and sufficient evidence.
-Sufficient evidence is enough information to make an informed decision.
+Relevant evidence is logically related to a reason provided in support of an argument.